Home > GK Article > World Heritage Day

 Community Involvement in Heritage Conservation

 While governments and worldwide groups take significant steps closer to historical past conservation, people play an equally important role.
-Here`s how groups make contributions to safeguarding historical past:
+Here`s how groups make contributions to safeguarding the historical past:

 • Advocating for sustainable tourism: Being an accountable tourist—averting littering, respecting sacred websites, and assisting green excursion operators—all these lower harm.

-• Engaging in cultural education: Learning local traditions and passing them on guarantees that historical past still stays alive.
+• Engaging in cultural education: Learning local traditions and passing them on guarantees that the historical past still stays alive.

 Threats Facing World Heritage Sites Today